-How to Extract Music from iPod without iTunes: 1-Click Process
+How to Extract Music from iPod without iTunes

-One of the best ways to extract music from iPod easily and seamlessly is with the software iMyFone TunesMate.
-It’s a third-party application that gives you a lot more control over your music.
-It allows you to transfer your songs both individually and in bulk, to your iPod or from your iPod to your computer.
-You can even preview the songs before you transfer them.
+One of the best ways to recover music from iPod without iTunes easily and seamlessly is with iMyFone TunesMate.
+It’s a third-party application that gives you a lot more control over iPod/iPhone music.
+It gives you choice to extract music from iPod to computer/iTunes/external hard drive, etc.

-How to Extract Music from iPod to iTunes Library
+How to Extract Songs from iPod to iTunes Library

 Step 1: Install and launch TunesMate, then plug in your iPod.

-Step 2: Go to the “Home” tab and then click “Rebuild iTunes Library”.
-Check “Music”.
+Step 2: Go to the “Home” tab and then click “Transfer iDevice to iTunes”.
+Hit "Start" button.

-This will extract music from your iPod and send it to your iTunes library.
+This will extract music from iPod to your iTunes library.
 There are lots of advantages to this.
 For example, it allows you to have a central location for your music, and you can even transfer your playlist or music easily to other devices using TunesMate later.